+-MQ target_file

--MQ target_file Same as -MT, but additionally escapes any special make(1) characters, essentially '\$'.
+Same as -MT, but additionally escapes any special make(1) characters, essentially '\$'.

 - -o out_file, --output out_file Write an object file to the given filename. - -P include_file, --preinclude include_file Pre-include a file.
-This acts as if a INCLUDE "include_file" was read before the input asmfile. - -p pad_value, --pad-value pad_value Use this as the value for DS directives in ROM sections, unless overridden.
+This acts as if a INCLUDE "include_file" was read before the input asmfile.
+Multiple files can be pre-included in the order they were provided. - -p pad_value, --pad-value pad_value Use this as the value for DS directives in ROM sections, unless overridden.
 The default is 0x00. - -Q fix_precision, --q-precision fix_precision Use this as the precision of fixed-point numbers after the decimal point, unless they specify their own precision.
 The default is 16, so fixed-point numbers are Q16.16 (since they are 32-bit integers).
 The argument may start with a '.' to match the Q notation, for example, -Q .16. - -r recursion_depth, --recursion-depth recursion_depth Specifies the recursion depth past which rgbasm will assume being in an infinite loop.
-The default is 64. - -s features:state_file, --state features:state_file

-Write the specified features to state_file, based on the final state of rgbasm at the end of its input.
+The default is 64. - -s features:state_file, --state features:state_file Write the specified features to state_file, based on the final state of rgbasm at the end of its input.
 The expected features are a comma-separated subset of the following: